Rev. Jack R. Miller

 St. John XXIII Theological Institute, Frederick, Maryland.
 Graduated in November of 2011 with a Master of Divinity (M.Div.) degree after an assessment of my previous graduate level studies and completing additional classes.
 The basic program of study includes coursework in Theology (Liturgical, Spiritual, Moral, and Foundational), Scripture, Christology, Ecclesiology, Independent Catholic History, Reformed and Modern Church History, Homiletics, Pastoral Care & Counseling.

 Graduate Theological Foundation, South Bend, Indiana.
 Graduated in May of 2008 with a Doctor of Ministry (D.Min.) degree in Applied Ministry.
 Over the eighteen-month program of study, I maintained a cumulative GPA of 4.0.
 In 2007, I attended The Summer Programme in Theology offered by Christ Church College at Oxford University (UK).
 Relevant course work included scripture, comparative religious studies, and pastoral care.
-I continue to be a member of the Oxford Alumni/AE Club.
+I continued to be a member of the Oxford Alumni/AE Club until 2017.

 Mount Marty College, Yankton, South Dakota.
 Graduated in December of 2006 with a Master of Arts (MA) degree in Pastoral Ministry.
 Over the two-year program of study, I maintained a cumulative GPA of 3.75, and completed coursework in Old and New Testament, Moral Theology, Christology, Church History, Liturgy and Sacraments, Ecclesiology, Evangelization and Catechesis, Christian Spirituality, and Perspectives on Marriage and Family.
 I continued to assist the program director in residency organization and implementation after graduation.
 As part of my practicum project, I developed a resource website for the program, and continue to maintain that site as part of the Pastoral Center’s extended ministry until the college discontinued the course of study in 2011.